|

 error rate, most Americans still have confidence in the process.
 That's

 because the margin of victory usually outstrips the margin of error.
+Companies that produce voting systems strive to reduce that error

 rate.
 The State of Maryland recently commissioned RABA